You know I love banana bread. It's a food that keeps on giving and has a myriad of possibilities.

 Too, it's just plain thrifty.
 (Why would you ever throw out a spotty banana?)
 Some people I know keep bananas for the sole purpose of letting them freckle and soften for the bread they will be baked into later...also me.

-This loaf is slightly more dessert-ish, though it's doesn't taste so sweet that you need to pound water while you eat it.
+This loaf is slightly more dessert-ish, though it doesn't taste so sweet that you need to pound water while you eat it.
 (It still has less sugar per serving than a muffin or donut from your favorite coffee shop.)
-You can also omit the toffee crumbles from inside the loaf and only sprinkle them over top, but having said that I don't know why you would skip the opportunity to have the melty toffee within and the crisped toffee on the outside.
+You can also omit the toffee crumbles from inside the loaf and only sprinkle them over the top, but having said that, I don't know why you would skip the opportunity to have the melty toffee within and the crisped toffee on the outside.

 "I buy the chocolate toffee crumbles ready to go in a bag by the chocolate chips, but a broken heath bar works also- use a rolling pin or wine bottle and take out your stress on it.
 Self-care baking."